Barra: Lairds and pirates

-By far the worst mass evictions took place, according to Barra seanchaidh (historian) John "The Coddy" MacPherson, during the Highland Potato Famine of the 1840s.
-Many residents of Barra were unwillingly rounded up and forced by Colonel Gordon's Factors to board the Admiral, an immigrant ship anchored at Lochboisdale, South Uist, and which then set sail for Canada.

-MacPherson later said of those who were evicted, "Now they were aboard, and they sailed away and it took them six months, I think, to get across from Lochboisdale to Quebec - or the St. Lawrence somewhere anyway.
-After that, there was nothing for them but trees and poverty, and those wretched fellows had to back it for life.
-Going through the hardships of the emigrants who went across the Atlantic in the Admiral, not many people would credit them today."

 The MacNeil Chiefs were also among the migrants, settling at first in Canada, but moving to the United States by the 20th century.
 Barra was restored to MacNeil ownership in 1937 when the Barra estate, which encompassed most of the island, was bought by Robert Lister Macneil, an American.
 In 2000, his heir, Ian Roderick Macneil (another American), let Kisimul Castle to Historic Scotland, on a 1000-year lease (for a rental of £1 and a bottle of whisky, per annum).
-In 2003, he transferred ownership of the Barra Estate to the Scottish Government;.
+In 2003, he transferred ownership of the Barra Estate to the Scottish Government.
 Under Scottish law, the inhabitants have the right to take possession of the estate themselves, if they so wish.